 View the full case opinion here: Rizo v.
 Yovino, No. 16-15372

-1 Comments to "Federal Court Rules Employers Can Justify Paying Women Less Based on Past Salaries"
+1 Comments to "Federal Court Rules Women Can Be Paid Less Due To Past Salaries"

 Post a comment

-Post a Comment to "Federal Court Rules Employers Can Justify Paying Women Less Based on Past Salaries"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."
+Post a Comment to "Federal Court Rules Women Can Be Paid Less Due To Past Salaries"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."